NicoleGololobov/PluralSight/README.md

 Projects relating to PluralSight courses

-Financial - analysis of financial data
+Financial - analysis of financial data with Python